-- Patrons with no email address on file will be sent overdue notices by US mail. - Patrons with accurate email addresses on file will be sent overdue notices by email. - Patrons are encouraged to keep their email addresses current in order to receive timely email notices.
+- Patrons with no email address on file will receive overdue notices by US mail. - Patrons with accurate email addresses on file will receive overdue notices by email. - Patrons are encouraged to keep their email addresses current in order to receive timely email notices.